influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeStatus.md

 withMessage(message)
 ```

-A human readable message indicating details about why the node is in this condition.
+"A human readable message indicating details about why the node is in this condition."

 ### fn withName